clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ### Public Certificates for Download

-The FPKI Crawler provides all retrieved CA public certificates for download and analysis.
+The FPKI Crawler provides all found CA public certificates for download and analysis.

 {% include alert-warning.html heading = "Do Not Import These Certificates into a Trust Store before Analysis!" content="The certificates from these files are made available for analysis purposes only.
 These certificates should not be imported into a Trust Store prior to analysis to determine applicable trust relationships." %}

 ### 1. All CA Certificates in One File (_CACertificatesValidatingToCommonPolicy.p7b_)

-The _CACertificatesValidatingToCommonPolicy.p7b_ contains all certificates retrieved by the FPKI Crawler.
-This file allows you to easily sort certificates by expiration date, issuer, or subject.
+The _CACertificatesValidatingToCommonPolicy.p7b_ contains all certificates found.
+This file allows you to easily sort the certificates by expiration date, issuer, or subject.

 ### 2. All CA Certificates Broken Down into Eight Files (_CACertificatesValidatingToCommonPolicy_1.p7b_&mdash;_8.p7b_)

-The certificates found in the files ‘CACertificatesValidatingToCommonPolicy_1.p7b’ through ‘CACertificatesValidatingToCommonPolicy_8.p7b’ contain all of the CA certificates found by the Crawler, broken into eight files to simplify analysis.<!--Will user be analyzing certificate download files?-->
+The certificates found in the files ‘CACertificatesValidatingToCommonPolicy_1.p7b’ through ‘CACertificatesValidatingToCommonPolicy_8.p7b’ contain all of the CA certificates found, broken into eight files to simplify analysis.<!--Will user be analyzing certificate download files?-->

 ### 3. Certificate Files by Groups <!--Define "Groups"-->

-The CA certificates are partitioned into types <!--As in "Type" described FPKI Crawler Output Files section?
+The CA certificates are partitioned into Types <!--As in "Type" described FPKI Crawler Output Files section?
 What is this referencing?-->and categories<!--Do you mean the "All Certificates (_AIACrawler.html_)" section?-->, as defined in the Certificate Grouping sections<!--What section is this referencing?-->.
 For each of these groups<!--Types and Categories?-->, all CA certificates are organized into a single **PKCS#7** file.
 In addition, another **PKCS#7** file is generated containing all of the CA certificates plus all additional certificates required for path validation to COMMON.
 For example:

 > The U.S. Department of Veterans Affairs from the <!--"issued by"? "from the" doesn't sound right-->Verizon Shared Service Provider (SSP) CA has two CA certificates that can be found in **_US_Government__VA.p7b_**.
 In order to validate the CAs' paths to COMMON, a Betrusted cross-certificate is required.
 Therefore, the file **_US_Government__VA_FullPath.p7b_** contains both CA certificates and the cross-certificate.